ByeongKyuPark/ConcurrentLockFreeSortedVector/README.md

 #### Quick Sort with Bag of Tasks

 The parallel Quick Sort algorithm leverages a "bag of tasks" model to distribute sorting work among multiple threads, which is essential for reducing completion time and optimizing CPU usage.
-Here's a simplified version of the Quick Sort implementation:

 ```cpp
 template<typename T>